 - Creation of a website for La Mancha Wetlands

 - Communications plan for LIFE project La Mancha Wetlands

 - Final report on findings

-Fundación Global Nature is the coordinator of the LIFE project “La Mancha Wetlands” and works closely with the Department of Agriculture and the Environment of Castile-La Mancha’s Regional Government on the following tasks:
+Fundación Global Nature was the coordinator of the LIFE project “La Mancha Wetlands” and worked closely with the Department of Agriculture and the Environment of Castile-La Mancha’s Regional Government on the following tasks: